corneliusdavid/odug-web-hugo/content/about/index.md

 ## Email List ##

 To be notified about when and where our meetings will be and to participate in the low-volume discussions that occasionally arise, please join our email list hosted at [groups.io](https://groups.io/g/odug).
 It's totally free and you never get any solicitations to pay for anything nor do you need to watch any ads.
-Just click the link below:
+Just follow the link below to the Groups.io site then click the "**Apply for Membership**" button:

 [![](groupsio-logo.png)](https://groups.io/g/odug)